Cohesity DataProtect With Wasabi

 Screenshot 2023-09-15 at 1.55.01 AM.png

-On the Virtual Machines window, search the virtual machine if you know the name or type "*" to list all all VMs that are backed up.
+On the Virtual Machines window, search the virtual machine if you know the name or type "*" to list all VMs that are backed up.
 Then, select the VM you want to recover by checking the checkbox next to the VM.

 Click "Next: Recover Options" to go to the next window.